• Skip to primary navigation

 Cooking chicken with the onions and garlic in the wok

 1. Add the noodles, sauce and green onion.
-Toss in the noodles, sauce, water and continue tossing together for an additional minute.
+Toss in the lo mein noodles, sauce, and water and continue tossing together for an additional minute.
 Add the green onions and toss.

 • Prep all the ingredients before stir-frying them.
-While the chicken is marinating in the sauce, you should chop and prepare all of your vegetables in advanced before you start throwing it together on the wok.
+While the chicken is marinating in the sauce, you should chop and prepare all of your vegetables in advance before you start throwing them together on the wok.
 This will make the stir fry process move seamlessly.

 • You can alternatively use different proteins.
-Instead of chicken, you can alternatively use, pork, beef, shrimp or tofu!
+Instead of chicken, you can alternatively use, pork, beef, shrimp, or tofu for the best lo mein recipe!
 Or you can mix and match.
 Like I said, this recipe is for you to enjoy and no one else.

 If you made this dish and loved it, please leave a review and comment below.
 We would greatly appreciate it!